Parents can track their student’s attendance/participation by logging into the Aeries parent portal.

-Students are expected to attend all scheduled classes on a daily basis.
+Students are expected to attend all classes every day, either online or in person, depending on their student A or B schedule.
 Absence from class is excused for illness, medical appointments, and funerals for members of the immediate family.
 Other absences that are valid, with prior approval, include unavoidable family travel, court appearance, and school activities.
 Absences that are not valid include cutting school, working, baby-sitting, personal business and unverified illness.

 Students are required to go to the Attendance Office if they are late or leaving early.
 Please send your student with a note indicating Name, Grade, Time of expected arrival/early check out, and a Reason.
 It is student responsibility to acquire Campus Passes for late arrival and Early Check out from the attendance office.
 Due to COVID we are unable to deliver passes to classrooms for early check out.
 If your student is not at school for an in-person instruction day, please call or email the attendance office with times your student will be logged off from classes.
 Failure to follow above attendance procedures may result in a referral to the Assistant’s Principals Office.